cdklabs/cdk-amazon-chime-resources/API.md

 - *Type:* `string`
 - *Default:* None

-The ClientRequestToken of the app instance.
+The client token for the request.

-This field is autopopulated if not provided.
+An Idempotency token.

 ---